Directive 8020: Casting

 Lashana Lynch (pictured in 2019), who plays Brianna Young, is being marketed as the game's leading actress.

-Directive 8020 continues the trend of the anthology by casting a recognizable face as the lead character.
+Directive 8020 continues the trend of the series by casting a recognizable face as the lead character.
 Doyle said they were lucky to have Lynch and that she brought "incredible power and depth" to the role of Brianna Young.
 Doyle said the team "pinched themselves" when Lynch was cast, adding "she was already big when we acquired her for this, so we got really lucky.
 She was brilliant".
 The team was looking for a talented British actor when they cast Lynch and she was "gracious and game for everything".
 Danny Sapani plays the captain of the Cassiopeia, Commander Stafford.
+In an interview with the developers, Lynch recounted her experiences while acting for Directive 8020 and expressed excitement about her role as a pilot in the game:

+I want to do a game, I want to play a strong character, I want to play a pilot again, I want it to be colourful.
+And it was all of those things rolled in one.
+So I didn't have a choice.
+It kind of screamed at me really ...
+I've never done motion capture.
+[I] have always wanted to do it just from seeing videos of actors in their bubbly leotards and look what comes of it.
+You know, it's incredible work ...
+It's truly a horror, so being able to play that, which I've never done before, is really exciting.
+There's a lot of running, a lot of looking behind your shoulder, you know, wondering what's there.

 Music

-Jason Graves (pictured in 2016) reprises his role as composer for The Dark Pictures Anthology.
+Jason Graves (pictured in 2016) reprises his role as composer for The Dark Pictures.

-The soundtrack will be composed by Supermassive Games' long-time collaborator Jason Graves, who previously worked on music for the previous games in The Dark Pictures Anthology.
+The soundtrack was composed by Supermassive Games' long-time collaborator Jason Graves, who previously worked on music for the previous games in The Dark Pictures.